PaulT95/Spike2_Collecting/README.md

 Thank you for choosing this library.
 Happy data collection and coding! 😄

 ## Example: Real-Time Visual Torque Feedback
 Below is an example of real-time torque feedback on a linear ramp using GAME MODE.
-The dashed lines indicate the start and end points of the dynamometer rotation, triggered by DIGOUT set up automatically in the sequencer.
+The first dashed line indicates the start of the dynamometer rotation, triggered by DIGOUT set up automatically in the sequencer.

 ![GIF_Ramp](https://user-images.githubusercontent.com/73119114/177746110-d5c6240d-1af0-44d8-83c9-f5e2dd74e2d0.gif)